uyuni-project/uyuni/README.md

 The **secondary features** can be run any number of times, and the order is not important.
 All new features should be **secondary features**, therefore you need to write cleanup steps on each feature.

-## Images used on the testsuite.
+## Images used by the testsuite

-The images are build by kiwi : http://download.suse.de/ibs/Devel:/Galaxy:/Terraform:/Images/, and sumaform deploy them.
+The images are built by kiwi: http://download.suse.de/ibs/Devel:/Galaxy:/Terraform:/Images/, and sumaform deploys them.

 # Contributing